-Private equity sellers, especially ones backed by funds reaching maturity, prefer to shy away from providing securities for breach of representations and warranties but may occasionally provide escrow account/price retention mechanisms to the benefit buyers.
+Private equity sellers, especially those backed by funds reaching maturity, prefer to shy away from providing securities for breach of representations and warranties, but may occasionally provide escrow account/price retention mechanisms to benefit the buyers.

-Private equity buyers, on the other hand, are keener (and it occurs frequently) on having escrow accounts with part of the price.
+Private equity buyers, on the other hand, are more keen (and it occurs frequently) on having escrow accounts with part of the price in deposit.

 6.7 How do private equity buyers typically provide comfort as to the availability of (i) debt finance, and (ii) equity finance?
-What rights of enforcement do sellers typically obtain in the absence of compliance by the buying entity (e.g. equity underwrite of debt funding, right to specific performance of obligations under an equity commitment letter, damages, etc.)?
+What rights of enforcement do sellers typically obtain in the absence of compliance by the buyer (e.g. equity underwrite of debt funding, right to specific performance of obligations under an equity commitment letter, damages, etc.)?

 Corporate guarantees/comfort letters are common.
 To a limited extent, bank guarantees are also provided.
+In buyer-friendly deals, financing is sometimes even established as a condition precedent to closing.

-In case of non-performance of funding obligations, the seller's typical remedy is to claim for damages.
+In case of non-performance of funding obligations, the seller's typical remedy is to claim for damages (or terminate the agreement if the same has not yet "closed").